 MISTER RASPUTIN

-Real Name: Pavel Plotnick, formerly Rasputin
+Real Name: Pavel Plotnick (legally changed); formerly Pavel P. Rasputin

-Identity/Class: Human magic-user
+Identity/Class: Human magic user

 Group membership: None

-Affiliations: Cloak, Ikonn; formerly an unnamed assassin
+formerly an unidentified assassin

 Grigory Efimovich Rasputin (ancestor), Colossus (Piotr Rasputin), Illyana Rasputin, Mikhail Rasputin, Nikolai Rasputin, Peter Jr., many others (distant relations)

-Aliases: Mr. Plotnick; Mr. Plotnik
+Aliases: Mr. Plotnick, Mr. Plotnik

 Base of Operations: Fernwood, Ohio;

-formerly Manhattan, New York
+formerly Manhattan, New York City, New York

 First Appearance: Strange Tales I#145/2 (June, 1966)